loverajoel/jstips/_posts/en/2016-03-11-make-easy-loop-on-array.md

 ---
 layout: post

-title: Make easy loop on array
+title: Create an easy loop using an array
 tip-number: xx
 tip-username: jamet-julien
 tip-username-profile: https://github.com/jamet-julien
-tip-tldr: Make a elegant loop on array
+tip-tldr: Create an easy loop using an array

 categories:
-    - fr
+    - en
 ---
 We often need to build a loop, else the condition list would be huge.